The Ordained Ministry’s Facilitating Role (1)

-And then, in 1 Corinthians 12: 1ff, a list of diverse spiritual gifts are presented as available for believers in Christ for the common good.
-The gifts are listed as “the utterance of knowledge”, “faith”, “healing”, “working of miracles”, “prophecy”, “ability to distinguish between spirits”, various kinds of tongues” and “the interpretation of tongues”
+In 1 Corinthians 12: 1ff, a list of diverse spiritual gifts are presented as available for believers in Christ for the common good.
+The gifts are listed as “the utterance of knowledge”, “faith”, “healing”, “working of miracles”, “prophecy”, “ability to distinguish between spirits”, “various kinds of tongues” and “the interpretation of tongues”.

-All these, and several others which were not listed in 1 Corinthians 12: 1ff, in the words of Paul, are empowered by one and the same Spirit, who apportions to each one individual as he wills” (1 Corinthians 12: 11).
-These point to the fact that all baptised Christian believers including ushers, Sunday School teachers, instrumentalists, prayer warriors, sound engineers, janitors, protocol officers are servants of God.
+All these, and several others which were not listed in 1 Corinthians 12: 1ff, in the words of Paul, are empowered by one and the same Spirit, “who apportions to each one individual as he wills” (1 Corinthians 12: 11).

 By James Quansah